tylercooksrice/cse15l-lab-reports/lab-report-1.md

 ![Image](CD_with_no_arguments2.png)

 - The working directory was /home/lecture1/messages when "cd" was ran.
-- The output remained the same and did not change the working directory.
-This occurred possibly because "cd" is used to switch the current working directory to the given path directory, provided as an augment.
-Since no augment was provided, the current working directory was not changed, therefore the output remained the same.
+- The output changed as the working directory changed from the current directory of /home/lecture1/messages to the home directory of /home.
+Since no argument was provided, the current working directory was changed to the home directory path.
 - Output was not an error

 *with a path to a directory as an argument.*